-EDUCATOR: Each of our volunteers represents a native species in the Mississippi river basin.
-Who can name some native plants and animals in the Mississippi river basin?
+EDUCATOR: Each of our volunteers represents a native species in the Northwest.
+Who can name some native northwestern plants and animals?

-Place a blue N around the neck of each volunteer.
+Place a blue 'N' around the neck of each volunteer.
 Introduce them as you place the letters.

 EDUCATOR: Each empty chair represents a niche, or home, for our native species.
-There are six niches and six species.
+There are six homes and six species.
 Is everyone familiar with musical chairs?
 When I begin the music, our volunteers will begin the game.
-There is no need to rush, since we know there is a niche for everyone.
+There is no need to rush, since we know there is a home for everyone.